-As far as the time of day and length to run your sale – that is personal preference.
+As far as the time and number of days to run your yard sale, it is personal preference.
 However, if you are going to have it on a weekday, try to run it into the evening so that you can catch those people must work as well.

 123 Main: Kids’ items, furniture, housewares, misc.

 If you walk up to a sale and everything is thrown onto a table, and you can’t even see what is for sale, more than likely, you will turn and walk away.
 Taking the extra time to have several tables and items split out can yield you even more money.